(You are here.)

 he brothers were back in Kitty Hawk by the end of August 1902.
 Their new glider

 was a biplane with roughly the same wing surface area as the 1901 machine, but the

 similarities ended there.
 The wing span was ten feet longer and the chord two feet shorter

 than the older machine, making the glider look not just larger, but also more graceful.

-The wing camber followed a shallow parabolic curve, and the elevator was extended farther
+The wing camber followed a shallow parabolic curve, that of air foil No. 12

 out in front of the pilot.
 This gave it more leverage, which translated into better

 control.
 Finally, the brothers decided to replace the tail they had

 abandoned in 1900.
 The 1902 glider had two